petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data.md

 Manage [API](./workspace-data/managing-api-access.md) access by creating or revoking access tokens.

-Manage how [data is modeled and defined](./workspace-data/definitions.md) for individuals, search, and interests.
+Manage how [data is modeled and defined](./workspace-data/definitions.md) for events, individuals, search, and interests.

 Manage the [data and privacy](./workspace-data/data-control-and-privacy.md) of individuals.